QuantEcon/BasisMatrices.jl/README.md

 ### Matlab-esque interface

-For an API similar to the original [CompEcon Matlab package](http://www4.ncsu.edu/~pfackler/compecon/toolbox.html) by Miranda and Faclker, please see the [CompEcon.jl](https://github.com/QuantEcon/CompEcon.jl) package.
+For an API similar to the original [CompEcon Matlab package](http://www4.ncsu.edu/~pfackler/compecon/toolbox.html) by Miranda and Fackler, please see the [CompEcon.jl](https://github.com/QuantEcon/CompEcon.jl) package.

 ## Example